sergeville/JC-Logo/emailjs-guide-en.md

    - You'll need to enter the password for this address
    - If two-factor authentication is enabled, you'll need to complete that
 5. Give the service a name (e.g., "Jardins Campion")
-6. Once created, note the "Service ID" which looks like `service_xxxxxxx`
+6. Once created, note the "Service ID" which looks like `service_6klyoje`

 ## Step 3: Create an Email Template